By Lottie Gross

-The North Coast 500, know as Scotland's own Route 66, makes for a thrilling adventure, sampling whisky in legendary distilleries and relaxing in lodges with hot tubs in Scotland along the way.
+The North Coast 500, know as Scotland's own Route 66, makes for a thrilling adventure, sampling whisky in legendary distilleries among wild landscapes.
 Sounds ideal, right?
 Here's everything you need to know about the North Coast 500...

 - This 516-mile route is known as Scotland’s Route 66 for its epic scenery and diverse attractions.